 Overall, this is a good, quality audio mix that delivers where it needs to, but occasionally feels as though it could have benefited from more oomph.

-'Masquerade' does not offer any exclusive HD extras.
+'Masquerade' does not offer any supplemental features.

 As mentioned above, 'Masquerade' will strike some as being quite similar to 'Dave' in terms of plot, and, in some ways in tone.
 But this 2012 Korean feature is far more interested in presenting a beautiful aesthetic of a bygone era, while also pointing out with a heavy hand many of the problems with political discourse that still exist today.
 While the film would have benefited greatly had the various subplots involving female characters been fleshed out more, Byung-Hun Lee delivers an entertaining and strong performance that the film easily hinges on.
 With a practically perfect image and surprisingly good sound, the only thing this disc is missing is some informative extras.
 Still, despite a dearth of special features, this one come recommended.